-Segmental-type vitiligo is associated with a dysfunction of the sympathetic nerves in the affected skin, and it is relatively resistant to conventional therapies.66 Based on the previous reports stating that HeNe laser irradiation leads to improvement in nerve injury92-94 and LLLT induces repigmentation responses,^{95,96} it was proposed that the HeNe laser might be a potential treatment modality for treatment of segmentaltype vitiligo.66 When the HeNe laser light was administered locally (3 J/cm2, 1.0 mW, 632.8 nm), marked perilesional and perifollicular repigmentation (>50%) was observed in 60% of patients with successive treatments.
-Both NGF and bFGF stimulate melanocyte migration, and deficiencies of these mediators may participate in the development of vitiligo.86,97,98 In the same study, when cultured keratinocytes and fibroblasts were irradiated with a 0.5- to 1.5-J/cm2 HeNe laser, a significant increase in bFGF release both from keratinocytes and fibroblasts, as well as a significant increase in NGF release from keratinocytes, was reported.66 Additionally, the medium from HeNe laser-irradiated keratinocytes stimulated [3H]thymidine uptake and proliferation of cultured melanocytes.
-Another study by Lan et al demonstrated that the HeNe laser (632.8 nm, 1 J/cm2, and 10 mW) stimulates melanocyte proliferation through enhanced $\alpha 2\beta 1$ integrin expression88 and induces melanocyte growth through upregulation of the expression of phosphorylated cyclic-adenosine monophosphate response element-binding protein, which is an important regulator of melanocyte growth.88 ECM molecules are also important elements of the pigmentation process owing to their regulatory roles for physiological functions of pigment cells, including morphology, migration, tyrosinase activity, and proliferation.99-101

-Type IV collagen is present in the basement membrane and is known to have an intricate relationship with melanocytes in the epidermis, such as increasing melanocyte mobility.89 After HeNe irradiation, the attachment of melanocytes to type IV collagen was found to be significantly enhanced, which also indicated modulation of melanocyte physiological function by HeNe laser irradiation.88 Furthermore, among various ECM proteins found in the dermis, fibronectin was shown to have significant effects on both differentiation and migration of cultured melanoblasts and melanocytes.^{102,103} In 1983, Gibson et al demonstrated that the physical distribution of fibronectin in vivo was closely associated with the migration path undertaken by melanoblasts during the repigmentation process of vitiligo.104 Based on Lan et al's findings, an immature melanoblast cell line (NCCmelb4) showed significant decrease in the attachment to fibronectin after HeNe laser treatment, whereas the attachment of a more differentiated melanoblast cell line (NCCmelan5) to fibronectin increased approximately 20% after 1-J/cm2 10-mW HeNe laser treatment.89 Lastly, expression of integrin $\alpha 5\beta$ 1, which mediates locomotion of pigment cells, was found to be enhanced on NCCmelb4 cells.89
+Segmental-type vitiligo is associated with a dysfunction of the sympathetic nerves in the affected skin and it is relatively resistant to conventional therapies.66 Based on the previous reports stating that HeNe laser irradiation leads to improvement in nerve injury^{92-94} and LLLT induces repigmentation responses,^{95,96} it was proposed that the HeNe laser might be a potential treatment modality for treatment of segmental type vitiligo.
+66 When the HeNe laser light was administered locally (3 J/cm2, 1.0 mW, 632.8 nm), marked perilesional and perifollicular repigmentation (> 50%) was observed in 60% of patients with successive treatments.
+Both NGF and bFGF stimulate melanocyte migration and deficiencies of these mediators may participate in the development of vitiligo.^{86,97,98} In the same study, when cultured keratinocytes and fibroblasts were irradiated with 0.5-1.5 J per cm2 HeNe laser, significant increase in bFGF release both from keratinocytes and fibroblasts as well as a significant increase in NGF release from keratinocytes was reported.
+66 Additionally, the medium from HeNe laser irradiated keratinocytes stimulated [3H]thymidine uptake and proliferation of cultured melanocytes.
+Another study by Lan et al. demonstrated that the HeNe laser (632.8 nm, 1 J/cm2 and 10 mW) stimulates melanocyte proliferation through enhanced $\alpha 2\beta 1$ integrin expression88 and induces melanocyte growth through upregulation of the expression of phosphorylated cyclic-AMP response element binding protein (CREB) which is an important regulator of melanocyte growth.88 ECM molecules are also important elements of the pigmentation process due to their regulatory roles for physiological functions of pigment cells including morphology, migration, tyrosinase activity and proliferation.^{99-101} Type IV collagen is present in the basement membrane and is known to have an intricate relationship with melanocytes in the epidermis such as increasing melanocyte mobility.89 Following, HeNe irradiation, the attachment of melanocytes to type IV collagen was found to be significantly enhanced which also indicated modulation of melanocyte physiological function by HeNe laser irradiation.88 Furthermore, among various ECM proteins found in the dermis, fibronectin was shown to have significant effects on both differentiation and migration of cultured melanoblasts and melanocytes.^{102,103} In 1983.
+Gibson et al. demonstrated that the physical distribution of fibronectin in vivo was closely associated with the migration path undertaken by melanoblasts during the repigmentation process of vitiligo.104 Based on Lan at al.'s findings, an immature melanoblast cell line (NCCmelb4) showed significant decrease in the attachment to fibronectin following HeNe laser treatment while the attachment of a more differentiated melanoblast cell line (NCCmelan5) to fibronectin increased about 20% following 1 J/cm2, 10 mW HeNe laser treatment.89 Lastly, expression of integrin a5b1 which mediate locomotion of pigment cells was found to be enhanced on NCCmelb4 cells.89